Signs of bullying

 - changes in eating patterns

-- frequent tears, anger, mood swings
+- has frequent tears, anger, mood swings

-- unexplained bruises, cuts, scratches
+- has unexplained bruises, cuts, scratches

-- missing or damaged belongings or clothes
+- loses or brings home damaged belongings or clothes

-- arriving home hungry.
+- arrives home hungry.